 There are slow cookers that are also pressure cookers, making them more versatile.
 Then there are models that can air fry or sear meat.
 Some of the pricier slow cookers have a couple of functions combined.

 Not all slow cookers come with temperature probes, so if that’s something you like, make sure the model you choose has this feature.

 One of the most significant differences between slow cooker models is usually the heat settings.
 Most have three settings – warm, low, and high.
 But some slow cookers have an additional fourth setting: medium.

-Some slow cookers are metal with a matching lid; others are ceramic models sporting a glass lid.
+Some slow cookers are metal with matching lids; others are ceramic models sporting glass lids.
 This doesn’t affect the slow cooker’s performance, but a glass lid is useful if you want (or need) to see the food’s progress as the hours go by.

 Modern slow cookers have more features than their older counterparts.
 For example, you can buy a slow cooker with a programmable timer, so you don’t even have to switch it off yourself.
 Another newer feature is built-in WiFi and more detailed heat settings.

 There are many reasons why so many people love slow cookers and a few instances where they’re not always ideal.
 Here’s a quick look at the pros and cons of slow cookers:

 |Heat can be controlled||Not good when cooking from frozen|